paddy12309/paddy12309/README.md

 ### Hi there 👋

+### Welcome to my profile, often neglected, I generally use Github to get code for work projects.

+### I do plan on putting home automation stuff here but havent gotten round to it yet... 🙄
 <!--
 **paddy12309/paddy12309** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.